jayprophit/cs50-Python/Python Documentation.md

 is a string extension
-it is a method to remove white space, if a user inputs to many spaces it will reduce it by default off 1, or if you set a specific number like 2, it will reduce it to 2 whitespsaces
+it is a method to remove white space, if a user inputs to many spaces it will reduce it by default off 1, or if you set a specific number like 2, it will reduce it to 2 whitespaces

 e.g.
 name = name.strip()

 {} list
-allows you to store multiple pieces of data into a list, be int int or variable, to be recalled on command
+allows you to store multiple pieces of data into a list, be it int or variable, to be recalled on command